A Museum for the World to See

 Special exhibits and events highlight individuals who played roles in the freedom struggle.
 I was fortunate to be able to attend a panel and concert in honor of José “Zeca” Afonso, the talented and intrepid fado singer and composer who became a popular protest singer and the author of the revolutionary anthem “Grândola Vila Morena.”
 Scholar Irene Pimental and fellow musicians Rui Pato and Francisco Fanhais shared their memories of Zeca, who died of ALS in 1987 at the age of 57, and played several of their favorites from his large body of work.
 The auditorium was standing room only, with many young people in attendance, thus keeping Zeca’s legacy alive for a new generation.

 And that brings me to my final thoughts about this valuable museum exhibit.
-I first visited the Museum of Resistance and Liberation one month after its opening, and the exhibit was entirely in Portuguese.
+I first visited the Aljube Museum of Resistance and Liberation one month after its opening, and the exhibit was entirely in Portuguese.
 Even though I read Portuguese fluently, I left a comment that the exhibit should be translated, because the topics it covers go beyond the Estado Novo era, the Salazar dictatorship and the six years under Marcelo Caetano after Salazar’s illness and death.
 So many peoples around the world have shared the experience of living under unquestioned authority and impunity, repression, torture, extrajudicial execution, the rule of men rather than the rule of law, and the clandestine resistance of freedom-loving people who risk everything for justice, dignity, and human rights.

 The recent rise of the far right and other forms of authoritarian populism in Europe and the United States has given these concerns a new sense of urgency; if we don’t learn from the past, we are destined to repeat it.
 The administrators and staff must have taken these concerns to heart, because this year nearly all of the permanent exhibit has been translated into English.
 As of last week, only the third floor exhibit on the colonial wars is missing a translation, and I hope it’s added soon, because independence leaders in Africa and low-level military officers from Portugal played the most critical role in ending the dictatorship.
+[Update May 2018: This exhibit has been translated into English as well.]
 The 1974 Carnation Revolution was first and foremost a military coup led by the radicalized officers of the MFA (Movimento das Forças Armadas/Armed Forces Movement), who had served in the Portuguese colonies of Africa and seen their young draftees killed and wounded, or forced to carry out atrocities, for the aggrandizement of the Fatherland’s leaders.
 As someone who grew up during the Vietnam War, I found much that was familiar in this exhibit.
 But in a democracy like the United States, we were able to pressure our leaders to end the war.
 The people of Portugal didn’t have this luxury of protest, so the repressive government itself had to go.